fander2468/CT-Team-Project/README.md

 - Benny Chean

 ### Work Completed
-- Base template for site
+- Base template for site completed by Fernando
   - Created a base template to assist with design
 - index.html completed by Fernando
   - This page contains the about-us section of the page and the news feed